 Traveling from point A to point B may be accomplished in any manner the players desire, as long at they are personally able to manage it, or arrange for it from 16th century technologies.

 Ship travel is common, as is walking, riding, and traveling in caravans.
-When traveling through the world, every hour there is rolled a chance for random encounters.
-The magnitude of this chance depends on whether the party is moving about or resting, and how far from civilization the party is.
-The closer to civilization the party is, the greater the chance of a random encounter, though it is more likely to be humans or demi-humans, and of lower danger.
-Farther from civilization there is a lower chance of an encounter, though there is increasing danger from encounters that do appear, and they are less likely to be human or demi-human.
+When traveling through the world, every four hours there is rolled a chance for random encounters.
+The magnitude of this chance depends on how far from friendly territory the party is.
+The closer to civilization the party is, the smaller the chance of a hostile random encounter, though it is more likely to be humans or demi-humans, and of lower danger.
+Farther from civilization there is a higher chance of a hostile encounter.

 Ship travel is essentially the same, though it uses a different formula.
 The chance for a random encounter depends on whether the ship is on an established shipping lane, in territorial waters, or in uncharted seas.
-The chance of an encounter is the same day or night, and a larger number of random encounters are weather-related phenomena (storms and the like).
+A larger number of random encounters are weather-related phenomena (storms and the like).

-While traveling by foot (or on horseback or by carriage), each character must consume two pounds of food per day.
+While traveling by foot (or on horseback or by carriage), each character must consume four pounds of food per day.
 Ship travel is the same as resting unless the party is actively participating in the sailing of the ship.
-As such, “resting” party members need only eat 1 pound of food per day.
+As such, “resting” party members need only eat 2 pounds of food per day.

 Severe weather may cause incidental damage to exposed characters, and very severe weather may cause damage even to sheltering characters, depending on conditions.
 Additionally, long treks through the wilderness between visits to civilization may result in incidental damage.
 Primary factors for this damage calculation are a) time away from a town or city, b) weather conditions, and c) what kind of road is being traveled on.
 XP will be awarded for any “travel damage” sustained.